 Ok, the ventilation might not be “bad,” per se.
 It’s more that the ventilation is unbalanced.

-By running exhaust fans — think bath fans, kitchen range fans, clothes dryers — you're removing a lot of conditioned air from your home.
+By running exhaust fans — think bath fans, kitchen range fans, and clothes dryers — you’re removing a lot of conditioned air from your home.
 All that air is rapidly replaced by outdoor air that infiltrates your home through all the little gaps and cracks in the building envelope.